 Norway maples are found growing all over the United States in many diverse environments.
 They are very well adapted to extreme soil types and found in hardy to USDA Zone 4.
 Norway Maples tolerate a wide range of temperatures.
 They do prefer full sun, but may also be seen in shady habitats.
 Also, this species is tolerant to sulfur dioxide pollution and ozone, so they can thrive in urban settings or forests.
 Norway Maples will be found in the United States anywhere from the border of Canada south to the Carolinas in early or late succession forests, wetlands, yards or gardens, or in disturbed open areas and roadsides.

-Forests that are intact are generally more likely to ward off invaders however, Norway maple has been found to be very successful at establishing itself in a variety of conditions including mature, deeply shaded forests (Martin and Marks 2006).
+Forests that are intact are generally more likely to ward off invaders.
+However, Norway maple has been found to be very successful at establishing itself in a variety of conditions including mature, deeply shaded forests (Martin and Marks 2006).
 Due to the dense canopy of Norway maples, forest diversity is starting to decline because the excess shade they create inhibits the regeneration of sugar maples and other native seedlings.
-The shallow root system makes growing difficult for other native shrubs and wildflowers growing in the understory.
-In urban environments, the root systems also destroys pavement causing money to be spent on damage repairs.
-Other species of flora and fauna, such as insects and birds may indirectly be affected due to the change in resource diversity and availability.
+The shallow root system makes growing difficult for other native shrubs and wildflowers in the understory.
+In urban environments, the root systems also destroy pavement, requiring expensive repairs.
+Other species of flora and fauna, such as insects and birds, may indirectly be affected due to the change in resource diversity and availability.
 Norway maple is also susceptible to certain types of fungi, such as Verticillium wilt and anthracnose and may also serve as a host for aphids.

 Norway maples have simple, green, and opposite leaves.
-Leaves of Norway maples usually are broader (about 4"-7" wide) than they are high with 5 prominent lobes.
-The bark of a Norway maple is gray-ish black and furrowed.
+Leaves of Norway maples usually are broader than they are high, about four to seven inches wide, with five prominent lobes.
+The bark of a Norway maple is grayish black and furrowed.
 This species tends to leaf out earlier in the spring than other maples and forms a broad-rounded crown.
-Yellow or greenish-yellow flowers are approximately 8 mm in diameter and are found in clusters that are present in April to May.
+Yellow or greenish-yellow flowers are approximately 8 mm in diameter and are found in clusters that are present from April to May.
 During the summer, fruits mature into helicopter-like blades with wide-spreading wings.
 In the fall, leaves usually turn a pale yellow.
-One of the easiest ways to differentiate Norway maples from sugar maples is to cut the petiole (or leaf stalk) or vein and if a milky substances oozes out, it is a Norway maple.
+One of the easiest ways to differentiate Norway maple from sugar maple is to cut the petiole (or leaf stalk) or vein and if a milky substances oozes out, it is a Norway maple.
 Also, bud tips of Norway maples are more blunt, whereas sugar maples are pointy and sharp.

-It is recommended to plant alternative tree species that are native to this region to prevent further spread of Norway maples.
-Other maple species that are native to the Northeastern United States include: red maple (Acer rubrum), sugar maple (Acer saccharum), or silver maples (Acer saccharinum).
+It is recommended to plant alternative tree species that are native to this region to prevent further spread of Norway maple.
+Other maple species that are native to the Northeastern United States include red maple (Acer rubrum), sugar maple (Acer saccharum), and silver maple (Acer saccharinum).